-Most cryptocurrency exchanges and hardware wallets make it easy for users to access their new funds not too long after a hard fork happens.
+Most cryptocurrency exchanges and hardware wallets make it easy for users to access their new coins not too long after a hard fork happens, whether in a few weeks or a few months.
 There will typically be a new wallet created with the name of the new coin.
 The balance in the new wallet should be identical to that of the old one.

 For more technical users who had their coins on a paper wallet or desktop wallet, however, the process gets tricky.

 Basically, a user would have to move their entire balance to a new wallet and then use the private keys from the old one to claim their new coins.
 This process can be risky and is typically only considered by tech-savvy users.